InfoAffect: Affective Annotations of Infographics in Information Spread: User Study

 \subsubsection{Study Procedure}

-Two sources of infographics were selected for this study: \ding{182} 430 items randomly sampled from the constructed \textit{InfoAffect} dataset. \ding{183} 10 infographics collected in Exp~\uppercase\expandafter{\romannumeral 1}, in which discrepancies were observed between the participants' intended affects and the results of \textit{InfoAffect} dataset construction pipeline.
-In total, 305 infographics were included in the study.
+Two sources of infographics were selected for this study: \ding{182} 430 items randomly sampled from the constructed \textit{InfoAffect} dataset. \ding{183} 10 infographics collected in Exp~\uppercase\expandafter{\romannumeral 1}, in which discrepancies were observed between the participants' intended affects and the results of \textit{InfoAffect}.
+In total, 440 infographics were included in the study.
 We used Amazon Mechanical Turk (MTurk) to gather responses from a large and diverse pool of participants.
-To mitigate variability from English proficiency, we limited eligibility to U.S.-based MTurk workers with a $\geq 90\%$ approval rate on prior tasks.
-32 participants were permit to complete the affective evaluation task after a 5-minute standardized introduction.
-Participation was voluntary and we paid each participant \$1.50 for labeling 10 infographics.
-Responses were analyzed in aggregate only.
+32 participants were permitted to complete this task after a 5-minute standardized introduction.
+We paid each participant \$1.5 for labeling 10 infographics.
 Additionally, we included the 12 participants from Exp~\uppercase\expandafter{\romannumeral 1}, yielding a total sample of 44 unique participants.
 Each infographic was presented to participants for affective evaluation.

-Since the \textit{second-level classification} produceed a large number of fine-grained affects, it was not suitable for direct use in a three-option affect selector.
-Therefore, we adopted the \textit{first-level classification} results as the basis for evaluation and used a three-option affect selector: $\text{}\square$ \textit{Negative}, $\text{}\square$ \textit{Neutral}, $\text{}\square$ \textit{Positive} for each infographic.
-This design allows each infographic to be independently evaluated on the intensity of positive, neutral, and negative affects.
-Each infographic received ratings from multiple annotators.
-The accuracy was determined by comparing whether the human judgments matched the corresponding affects assigned in \textit{InfoAffect} dataset.
+They were asked to annotate affects and confidence for each infographic.